A viewer caught our TV cameras in a renovation centre and asked about cleaning aluminum siding.

 Two tips for cleaning:

-Always clean from the bottom of the wall up.
+For Aluminum and Vinyl, always clean from the bottom of the wall up.
 If you go from the top down you will create dirty streaks through the dirt below that are hard to remove.
 Allowing the grime to flow over the clean surface doesn't create these streaks.
+(Note: Brick walls are first soaked from the bottom up, then cleaned from the top down never letting the lower brick dry.)

 Never point a hose or power sprayer up-hill in such a way as to push water under the siding through the weep holes.
 The soap can actually cause damage to your building paper that is behind the siding, leading to future problems with the wall.
 Always spray horizontally or even slightly downward.
 For more information check out: Improper power washing can damage the inside of your walls.